Xeverous/filter_spirit/doc/programmer/coding.md

 General:

 - Follow C++ Core Guidelines.
 The project uses recommended `snake_case_style` only.
-Some external libraries (mostly ones used for GUI) use different styles but even they sometimes use the recommended style because the holy standards enforces this in certain concepts and language features.
+Some external libraries (mostly ones used for GUI) use different styles but even they sometimes use the recommended style because the holy standard enforces this in certain concepts and language features.
 - Do not use `BOOST_ASSERT`/`BOOST_ASSERT_MSG` directly.
 Use `FS_ASSERT`/`FS_ASSERT_MSG` instead.
 It wraps it and adds a layer of customization, implemented in CMake.
-- Report any new cases of `FS_ASSERT`/`FS_ASSERT_MSG` in noexcept functions.
+- Report any new cases of `FS_ASSERT`/`FS_ASSERT_MSG` in `noexcept` functions.
 These are problematic because with specific build configuration asserts will throw.
 - `src/fs/gui/windows` is not Windows-specific code.
 Files there are virtual windows in the application draw area.
 - Some types may seem quite simple that they could be rule-of-zero structs but instead they have private constructor and public static methods to create them.
 This is intended and exists to impose invariants.
 - No internal code should ever do backwards compiler/parser flow.
 That is, if you parse a token and the token results in some `lang` object, it should never be "converted back" to any parser type "just because it would be easier to match a function".
 Always refactor to avoid duplicate logic.
 This is because duplicate logic: